rektdeckard/kdim/README.md

 ### Noise

 Generate structured mathematical noise patterns like Perlin and Simplex, in both 2D and 3D spaces.
 Layer patterns for fractal noise fields.
 Efficiently fill `TypedArray` and `ImageData` buffers for use in graphics applications.
+These can be parametrized with [Seedable PRNGs](#seedable-prngs), or use the default (unseedable) PRNG based on `Math.random()`.

 <details>
   <summary>Abstract Class Signature</summary>